R3Conclave/conclave-core-sdk/dokka/README.md

    generated.
 5. Added translation for some basic JVM types that were left as Kotlin types during the conversion to Java documentation, including `void`, `int`, `long` and `byte[]`.
+6. Update class template for javadoc to include a missing marker that is required for IDE integration.

 ## Using the R3 dokka version
 Our SGXJVM root gradle project refers to the dokka plugin, therefore the plugin itself cannot be built as part of our build